oblac/jodd-site/content/doc/proxetta/2+pointcuts.md

 instances, with additional class and annotation information.
 All this information may be use to fine-tune on which methods to apply a proxy.
-And since all this information is stored as simple types and Strings, pointcut definition becomes easy, but powerfull - all in plan Java.
+And since all this information is stored as simple types and Strings, pointcut definition becomes easy, but powerful - all in plan Java.

 When scanning classes for pointcuts, *Proxetta* examines all methods of target class and of all its superclasses, up to the `Object`.
 Final